japajoe/MiniAudioExNET/README.md

     }
 }
 ```
 See links below for more examples.
-These use the `AudioApp` class which is suitable for simple console based applications.
+Most of these use the `AudioApp` class which is suitable for simple console based applications.

 [Playing audio from a file on disk](https://github.com/japajoe/MiniAudioExNET/tree/master/examples/Example1.cs)